biw/enwrap/README.md

 ### Why not just use `throw` and `try/catch`?

-Using `throw` and `try/catch` is a valid approach to error handling, but lacks the type safety that Enwrap provides.
+Using `throw` and `try/catch` is a valid approach to error handling, but it lacks the type safety that Enwrap provides.
 Enwrap intentionally takes a different approach by allowing you to keep using your existing error handling patterns, while incrementally adding more safety.
 You can still use `throw` and `try/catch` with Enwrap, it just won't be type safe.

 ### Why not use a library like `ts-results` or `neverthrow`?

 Enwrap is designed to be a simple, lightweight library that allows you to add typed errors to your functions without learning a new syntax.
 With only one main export, it is designed to be easy to add to existing codebases, incrementally adopted, and easy for developers on your team to understand.

-If you are looking for a library that provides a more complex error handling system and more features, you may want to look into [`ts-results`](https://github.com/vultix/ts-results) or [`neverthrow`](https://github.com/supermacro/neverthrow).
+If you are looking for a library that provides a more complex error-handling system and more features, you may want to look into [`ts-results`](https://github.com/vultix/ts-results) or [`neverthrow`](https://github.com/supermacro/neverthrow).

 ### What kind of values can I return from an Enwrap function?

-Enwrap functions can return any value, and will type the value with `WithNoError<T>`, which is a type that represents a value that is not an error.
-There's nothing special about `WithNoError<T>` from a runtime perspective, it's just a normal type.
+Enwrap functions can return any value, including `void`, `null`, and `undefined`.

 ### What happens if I throw a non-error value?